 Former Chairman and Chief Executive Officer of Exodus Communications, Inc.

-Chairman, The Cue Ball Group
+Chairman and General Partner, The Cue Ball Group

 Former President and Chief Executive Officer, The Thomson Corporation